-A number of countries in Southern Africa have interconnected power grids that enable power to flow.
-Zambia is at the centre of this interconnected grid network, and new transmission and generation projects, therefore, have both a national and regional impact.
+While Southern Africa has a degree of interconnected power grids among countries, more needs to be done.
+With Zambia being at the centre of this interconnected grid network, CEC pursues new transmission and generation projects, in light of both their national and regional impact.

 Factors driving growth in CEC’s core business include: